Seven Ways Digital Marketing Is Changing in 2018

 In 2018, everyone reads reviews.
 People want to know everything they can about you before they come to your business.
 For this reason, transparency is a great way to get ahead of the curve.
 The more you reveal about who you are, and how you operate, the more likely people are to trust you.

 Think about Elon Musk for example.
 He is open and honest about his business plans for Tesla, SpaceX, and The Boring Company.
 He openly shares the progress and prototypes of his company’s work even before they are ready.
 This creates interest and buzz, and it also makes consumers want to buy from him.
-He is open and honest about the company failures and setbacks, and this makes him even more relatable.
+He is open and honest about company failures and setbacks, and this makes him even more relatable.

 You too can use this transparency strategy in your business.
 Create FAQs, How-To Videos, a platform for customers to openly and honestly give feedback.
 Create videos and blogs that poke fun at yourself in some way.
 All these aspects will work to make you more engaging and trustable to your audience.

 Imagine that you’re hungry and looking for a place to eat right now.
-You know that Google will give you results for business close by that can meet your needs.
+You know that Google will give you results for a business close by that can meet your needs.

 The growth of hyperlocal search results and map data has made this a breeze for consumers.
 This is also true on the advertising and marketing side.